 - The administration reserves the right to withdraw parking privileges from any student/staff/or faculty.

 Motor vehicle registration at Goshen College is FREE.
 Registration should be done prior to the first day of class.
-Registration is done online at http://www.goshen.edu/checkin or at the Physical Plant Web site http://www.goshen.edu/physplant/home/ and pick “Register your vehicle.”
+Registration is done online at https://www.goshen.edu/checkin or at the Campus Safety Web site https://www.goshen.edu/safety/parking/ and click “Register your vehicle.”
 You will receive a confirmation e-mail with the sticker number(s) for each vehicle.
 If you are a residential student, your sticker will be hand delivered by the residential staff; all other students will receive theirs via campus mail.
-Faculty/staff should still come to the Physical Plant office to register a vehicle.
+Faculty/staff can also register their cars from this website.

 This policy also applies to any student who brings a motor vehicle onto campus after the beginning of the semester.
 Students who bring a motor vehicle, other than the one registered, onto campus must register it within seven days.